Owloops/owloops-chrome-recorder/README.md

 | scroll              | _not exported at this time_                   |

 If a step type is not listed above, then a warning message should be displayed in the CLI.
+We are working on adding more steps.

 ## License